 HIPAA requires that you have Business Associate Agreements with business partners that you contract with to provide non-treatment services if they access, use or disclose protected health information (PHI) on your behalf.
 Prime examples would include accounting, billing, legal, risk management and IT services.
 Accordingly, we will help you identify business associates and provide business associate agreements for your organization.

 We are available to assist with responses to HIPAA complaints and investigate any privacy or security matter on your behalf whether from a patient, another individual or the Office for Civil Rights.
 Anesthesia works with clients on the breach analysis to determine if they are dealing with a breach of unsecured PHI.
 For incidents that are reportable breaches there are steps and deadlines that one must follow for compliant reporting to the individual and to the Office for Civil Rights.
 Furthermore, we will assist you throughout the process from start to finish on all aspects including mitigation of damages, creating a corrective action plan, drafting notice letters and reporting to the OCR.
 Most importantly, we are experienced in responding to Office for Civil Rights investigative letters and working with them to resolve complaints.

 Compliance & HIPAA Consulting

-Primarily we are available to consult and advise on all individual issues related to anesthesia compliance and HIPAA.
+Foremost we are available to consult and advise on all individual issues related to Anesthesia Compliance and HIPAA.
 We have been in the business since 2002 and have extensive experience in anesthesia compliance and HIPAA compliance.
 We charge on a project-based or hourly basis.